Do I need a prescription?

 How do I use ELITONE?

 ELITONE is used at your convenience in the privacy of your home.
 A GelPad is placed on your perineal (pubic) area, then connected to a tiny controller.
-After putting on your clothes, clip the controller to your waistband, and press a button to start treatment.
-You will feel your pelvic floor muscles tighten, hold for a few seconds, and then release.
+After putting on your clothes, clip the controller to your waistband, and press a button to start the treatment.
 During treatment, you can walk around and continue your daily routine.
 After 20 minutes of treatment, the controller turns off automatically.

 What does the therapy feel like?